garethtflynn/CodeRefactor/README.md

 ## Description

-This particular repository purpose was to help a marketing agency, Horiseon Socail Solutions Inc., with their existing website to make it more accessible and effiencient in their code.
+This particular repository purpose was to help a marketing agency, Horiseon Socail Solutions Inc., with their existing website to follow accessibiliy standards and help make their code more effecient and optimized for search engines.

 ## Instalation